Finnish Civil War prison camps: Conditions

-General hygiene was bad and prisoners died of malnutrition and various diseases like relapsing fever, pneumonia, dysentery and smallpox.
-The most lethal was the Spanish influenza which caught Finland in July.
-Viljo Sohkanen, who was held at the Suomenlinna prison camp, described the conditions:
+General hygiene was abysmal and there were frequent outbreaks of various fatal diseases such as relapsing fever, pneumonia, dysentery and smallpox.
+The most lethal was the Spanish influenza which spread through Finland in July.

+According to Kristen Ghodsee, poor conditions were exacerbated as the camps were mainly run by the White Army who had little-to-no sympathy for their prisoners.
+Guards and administrators held a revenge mentality, which meant they had no desire to improve conditions even if it was possible.
+Female prisoners were often brutally raped.

+Awareness

-The most infamous camp was the Tammisaari prison camp in Ekenäs.
-During the summer, an average of 30 prisoners died every day, making the total number of deceased up to 3,000 with a mortality rate of 34%.
-In August, the Finnish medical scientist Robert Tigerstedt made a secret report of the prison camps.
-According to his report ″...such a death rate was never seen before and nothing like that could have happened even during the times of Czarist Russia.″ Tigerstedt's report was leaked to the Swedish press by Finnish Social Democrats and it soon spread to other Scandinavian countries and Great Britain.
-It is assumed that the report influenced negatively for the general attitude to acknowledge the Independence of Finland.
+In August, the Finnish medical scientist Robert Tigerstedt, who was chief physician of the Tammisaari camp, made a secret report of the prison camps.
+According to his report ″...such a death rate was never seen before and nothing like that could have happened even during the times of Czarist Russia.″ Tigerstedt's report was leaked to the Swedish press by Finnish Social Democrats and it soon spread to other Nordic countries and United Kingdom.
+It is assumed that the report negatively influenced the general attitude to acknowledge the Independence of Finland.
 A common rumor says that some foreign powers demanded Finland to improve the conditions of the prison camps or they would postpone their recognition of Finland's independence.

 Another famous case was the businessman Hjalmar Linder, one of the wealthiest men in Finland.
 He made a visit to the Suomenlinna camp to see some of his employees and was shocked.
 Linder wrote a letter to the Swedish language newspaper Hufvudstadsbladet saying ″the Red Madness has turned into a White Terror as people are dropping dead like flies″.
 He insisted the prisoners should be released immediately and suggested that they should work a couple of years for their former employers as a forced labor.
 Linder's humane writings were deeply condemned by the Whites; he was seen as a Red associate, and soon the hatred became so hard that he had to flee the country.